akka/akka/akka-docs-dev/rst/scala/stream-composition.rst

 stack them on top of each other to build a layered protocol for example.
 The ``TLS`` support in Akka is for example implemented as a :class:`BidiFlow`.

-It is easy to see that these reusable components already allow the creation of complex processing networks.
+These reusable components already allow the creation of complex processing networks.
 What we have seen so far does not implement modularity though.
 It is desirable for example to package up a larger graph entity into a reusable component which hides its internals only exposing the ports that are meant to the users of the module to interact with.
 One good example is the ``Http`` server component, which is encoded internally as a